estrategasdigitales/nazonokusa/jx/docs/overview.md

 stock conversion, then adds custom list item tags, and then custom post-processing of element text.

+Typical JS->XML workflow, showing what kind of data is handled at each step:

+ * Start (JSON or JSONP input)
+ * split off JSONP wrapper, if any (string, JSON)
+ * decode_json (JSON -> PHP)
+ * preprocess (PHP)
+ * process (PHP -> DOMDoc, an enhanced version of PHP's native DOMDocument)
+ * postprocess (DOMDoc)
+ * emit (DOMDoc -> XML)

+Note that this is just the typical workflow.
+JX is flexible enough so that if a recipe wishes to use an alternate process, or work through alternate data structures, that is possible.

 TBD: explain array hoisting
 TBD: explain custom value transforms